authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 Authelia currently supports adding the `amr` [Claim] to the [ID Token] utilizing the [RFC8176] Authentication Method Reference values.

-The values this [Claim] has are not strictly defined by the [OpenID Connect] specification.
+The values this [Claim] has are not strictly defined by the [OpenID Connect 1.0] specification.
 As such, some backends may expect a specification other than [RFC8176] for this purpose.
 If you have such an application and wish for us to support it then you're encouraged to create a [feature request](https://www.authelia.com/l/fr).